rhousey/CryptoExchange/README.md

 # Crypto Exchange App

-Compare the current ask/bid prices of Bitcoin and Ethereum from Coinbase and Binance.
+React App to compare the current ask/bid prices of Bitcoin and Ethereum from Coinbase and Binance.

 ### Instructions - To run in browser